 1. Calla Lily

-While the calla lily is not considered a true lily, it is still an elegant plant with spectacular blooms.
-These lilies grow with their core being red and their outer bloom being white in color.
+While the calla lily of the Araceae family is not considered a true lily, it is still an elegant plant with spectacular blooms.
+These Zantedeschia genus lilies grow with their core being red and their outer bloom being white in color.

 The calla lily can grow in USDA zones 8 to ten although the best zone for them is in USDA zone 9.
 In colder climates, you can either treat them as annuals and let them die off or bring them indoors to overwinter.